techge/PRE-list/README.md

 * J. Duchêne, C. Le Guernic, E. Alata, V. Nicomette, and M. Kaâniche, “State of the art of network protocol reverse engineering tools,” Journal of Computer Virology and Hacking Techniques, vol. 14, no. 1, pp. 53–68, Feb.
 2018, doi: 10.1007/s11416-016-0289-8.
 [PDF](https://hal.inria.fr/hal-01496958/document)
 * B. D. Sija, Y.-H. Goo, K.-S. Shim, H. Hasanova, and M.-S. Kim, “A Survey of Automatic Protocol Reverse Engineering Approaches, Methods, and Tools on the Inputs and Outputs View,” Security and Communication Networks, vol. 2018, pp. 1–17, 2018, doi: 10.1155/2018/8370341.
 [PDF]https://www.hindawi.com/journals/scn/2018/8370341/abs/()

+Furthermore, there is a very extensive surveys which focuses on the methods and approaches of PRE tools that are based on network traces.
+The work of Kleber et al. is an excellent starting point to see what was already tried and for which use cases a method is working best.

+* S. Kleber, L. Maile, and F. Kargl, “Survey of Protocol Reverse Engineering Algorithms: Decomposition of Tools for Static Traffic Analysis,” IEEE Communications Surveys & Tutorials, vol. 21, no. 1, pp. 526–561, 2019, doi: 10.1109/COMST.2018.2867544.
+[PDF](https://oparu.uni-ulm.de/xmlui/bitstream/handle/123456789/11078/COMST2867544.pdf)

 Please help extending this collection by adding papers to the `tools.ods`.